 After embarkation, sail down the historic Beagle Channel.
 This famous channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of anticipation as you depart—the next time you see land you’ll be in the world’s most southern continent!

 Stanley, also known as Port Stanley, is often a favored landing site, as the town offers a unique British outpost feel, complete with a bit of an eclectic charm.
-You’ll be free to explore the town, grab a pint at the local pub, or visit numerous churches and museums.
+You’ll be free to explore the town, grab a pint at the local pub, or visit churches and museums.

 In terms of wildlife, the archipelago is home to Magellanic, gentoo and rockhopper penguins.
 If you’re lucky, you may even spot king penguins here as well!
-You can expect to see blackbrowed albatross and two endemic bird species; Cobb’s wren and the Falkland’s flightless steamer duck.
+You can expect to see black-browed albatross and two endemic bird species, Cobb’s wren and the Falkland’s flightless steamer duck.

 Say goodbye to the king penguins, as your next destination is Antarctica!
-Your days at sea are filled with presentations, lectures and workshops from your Expedition Team, who will prepare you for the wildlife that will be greeting you upon your arrival in Antarctica.
+Your days at sea are filled with presentations, lectures and workshops from your expedition team, who will prepare you for the wildlife that will be greeting you upon your arrival in Antarctica.
 In between presentations, spend time chatting with your shipmates over a drink at the bar.

-The most common reaction to arriving at the white continent is a sense of reverence and awe.
-The experience is hard to put into words, as few places are as untouched, unique and enduring as Antarctica.
+The most common reaction to arriving at the White Continent is a sense of reverence and awe.
+The experience is beyond words, as few places are as untouched, unique, and enduring as Antarctica.
 You will discover that Antarctica is a land of extremes.
-At one moment you’ll be overcome with a feeling of complete desolation and silence, at the next moment you’ll be inspired by nature as a calving glacier crashes into the brilliant blue sea or a penguin comes waddling by to inspect your footwear.
+At one moment you’ll be overcome with a feeling of complete desolation and silence, at the next moment you’ll be inspired by nature as a calving glacier crashes into the sea or a penguin comes waddling by to inspect your footwear.